Dense Embeddings Preserving the Semantic Relationships in WordNet: Architectures

 The synset $man.n.01$ denotes the common sense of ``man", whose definition in WordNet is ``An adult person who is male (as opposed to a woman)".
 Accordingly, $woman.n.01$ is defined as ``an adult female person (as opposed to a man)".
 They have the same direct hypernym $adult.n.01$.
 We can see from Figure 1 that all the hypernyms of $man.n.01$ and $woman.n.01$ are the same, except that $male.n.02$ is unique to $man.n.01$ and $female.n.02$ is unique to $woman.n.01$.
 Hence, the hypernym closures are the key to describe the hypernym-hyponym relationship between two synsets $a$ and $b$.

-However, we will not use the hypernym closure directly in the HIS measurement.
+However, we will not use the hypernym closure directly in the HIS Similarity.
 This is because the semantic field of a synset should be smaller than that of its hypernym closure \cite{Gao_2013_semantic}.
 Hence, based on the hypernym-hyponym relationship, the precise representation of a synset should be its hypernym closure plus the synset itself, which is the $\mathbf{hypernym \ set}$ $S_a=H_a\cup \{a\}$.
-We shall build the HIS measurement based on the hypernym set.
+We shall build the HIS Similarity based on the hypernym set.

 Then, for two synsets $a$ and $b$, we define the ``commonness" between them as $S_a\cap S_b$, which can also be denoted as $S_{a\cap b}$.
 And the ``uniqueness" of synset $a$ is defined as $S_a/S_{a \cap b}$, which consists of the hypernyms unique to the synset $a$ (the ones not in $S_{a \cap b}$).
 We denote $S_a/S_{a \cap b}$ as $S_{a/b}$.
 Similarly, the ``uniqueness" of synset $b$ is defined as $S_{b/a}={S_b/S_{a\cap b}}$.
 We call $S_{a\cap b}$, $S_{a/b}$ and $S_{b/a}$ the Hypernym Representation Sets.